Joe F. Gurney Transfer Facility

 The Joe F. Gurney Transfer Facility or Joe F. Gurney Unit (ND) is a Texas Department of Criminal Justice men's Transfer Unit located in unincorporated Anderson County, Texas.
 The unit is along Farm to Market Road 2054, 4 mi south of Tennessee Colony.
 The unit, on 20518 acre of land, is co-located with the Beto (directly across the road), Coffield, Michael and Powledge prison.
+The unit closed temporarily in December 2020.

 It is named for Sergeant Joe F. Gurney.
 While working at Beto, Sergeant Gurney was killed when his horse fell and rolled over him.